Work placement on board Siem Offshore vessels

 Ariel agrees and emphasizes the good working environment on board:

 – The entire crew welcomed us with open arms and were extremely accommodating.
 I must admit I was a little skeptical about living together with 20 strangers for a whole month, but they were all very open and interested in getting to know us, which made me feel at ease right away.
 And hearing the crew talk about their experiences make me want to do this even more, she says.

 An educational and fun experience

 Isabel Damsgaard Telsø and Patrick Hansen Skeie are placed on the platform supply vessel, Siem Symphony.
-They highlight that being on board also has been educational and fun.
+They highlight that being on board has been an exciting and learningful experience:

 – Being here is completely different from our lifestyle at home.
-There is always something fun happening around us, and we laugh a lot during the day.
-We also get to practice everything we have learned in school, which has given us a better understanding of our professions, they say.
+There is always something fun happening around us, and we get to practice everything we have learned in school, which has given us a better understanding of our professions, they say.

 – A great opportunity